Keto Vegetarian Recipes: Easy Low-Carb Meals for Weight Loss (Complete Guide)

 2. The "Above Ground" Rule: For vegetables, a simple rule is to stick to those grown above ground.
 Leafy greens, broccoli, cauliflower, zucchini, and bell peppers are your best friends.

-3. High-Fat Dairy: Full-fat Greek yogurt, heavy cream, and aged cheeses like Parmesan or Cheddar are incredibly low in carbs and high in flavor.
+3. High-Fat Dairy: Use full-fat Greek yogurt, heavy cream, and aged cheeses like Parmesan or Cheddar.
+They are low in carbs and add strong flavor.

 4. Nuts and Seeds: Almonds, walnuts, macadamias, hemp hearts, and chia seeds offer healthy fats and crucial minerals like magnesium.

-5. Plant-Based Proteins: To hit your protein goals, rely on eggs, organic tofu, tempeh, and seitan.
-These provide the building blocks for muscle without spiking your blood sugar.
+5. Plant-Based Proteins: Use eggs, organic tofu, tempeh, and seitan to meet your protein needs.
+They support muscle growth without raising your blood sugar.

 Easy Keto Vegetarian Recipes for Breakfast